-Transnational cinema; documentary; visual art and media theory; modernism, literary and visual avant-gardes; little magazines, feminist, gender, and sexuality studies
+Transnational cinema; visual art and media theory; essay films; modernism, literary and visual avant-gardes; little magazines; pre-code cinema; feminist, gender, and sexuality studies.

 “light filtering through those shutters.”
 Camera Obscura 34.3 (2019).